Conformational Temperature Characterizing the Folding of a Protein

+Slow relaxations of non-equilibrium systems are a very general process which are typically observed in glasses \cite{Houches2002}.
+For various slow relaxations a major interest is how the relaxation proceeds, and inherent structures, i.e.\ the local minima of their energy landscape, are powerful to investigate it from the point of energy landscape.
+Their statistics might provide thermodynamic aspects in system's configuration not only at equilibrium but at non-equilibrium \cite{Stillinger_Weber,Sciortino,Crisanti-Ritort,Nieuwenhuizen}.

-To illustrate the usefulness of the concept, we have chosen to consider proteins, which fold from random coil states to their own native conformation in $\mu$s or $m$s, while their vibrational dynamics takes place in time scales of the order of $f$s or $p$s.
-The folding of a protein provides a nice example of an out-of-equilibrium complex physical system which evolves in an experimentally and numerically accessible time scale.
-Proteins can be investigated in the spirit of glasses by characterizing their inherent structures, i.e.\ the local minima of their energy landscape \cite{Nakagawa_Peyrard}.
-We showed that the density of states in the Inherent Structure Landscape (ISL) of a model protein depends exponentially on their energy \cite{Nakagawa_Peyrard}, so that the model has some similarities with the simple models of glasses such as spin glasses \cite{Bray}, Lennard-Jones clusters \cite{Doye} and the trap model \cite{Fielding}.
-This letter shows that the ISL is not only useful to study the equilibrium properties of a protein \cite{Nakagawa_Peyrard} but can also be used in practice to characterize its slow evolution towards the folded configuration.
+The folding of proteins provides a nice example of slow relaxation in an out-of-equilibrium complex physical system without homogeneity nor extensivity.
+It evolves from random coil states to their own native conformation in $\mu$s or $m$s, while their vibrational dynamics takes place in time scales of the order of $f$s or $p$s.
+Proteins can be investigated in the spirit of glasses by characterizing their inherent structures.
+We showed that the density of states in the Inherent Structure Landscape (ISL), i.e. the landscape of inherent structure energies, of a model protein depends exponentially on their energy \cite{Nakagawa_Peyrard}, so that the model has some similarities with the simple models of glasses such as spin glasses \cite{Bray}, Lennard-Jones systems \cite{Doye,Sciortino-Kob} and the trap model \cite{Fielding}, despite of its nonextensivity and heterogeneity.
+This letter shows that the ISL is not only useful to study the equilibrium properties of a protein but can also be used in practice to characterize its slow evolution towards the folded configuration by proposing a conformational temperature {\it that follows the time evolution of a slowly relaxing non-equilibrium system}.

 \paragraph*{Model: } We consider an off-lattice G\=o protein model with a slight frustration \cite{Nakagawa_Peyrard}.
 The protein is reduced to its backbone without side chains, each residue being represented by its $C_{\alpha}$ atom.
 The effective potential between the $C_{\alpha}$ elements in the backbone is designed from the experimentally determined native structure.
 We study proteinG which has 56 residues \cite{PDB}.
 At low temperature, the model protein folds to the native structure, while at high temperature it denatures.
 Folding-unfolding transition occurs at $T_f$, and around $T_d \approx 0.4 T_f$ a dynamical transition is observed below which the fluctuations of the protein structure are dramatically reduced.